-The funding provided has allowed two social enterprises, the Bettr Barista Coffee Academy and Dignity Kitchen develop a more standardised training programme for their students, as well as expanding the number of training places available to aid more disadvantaged groups to enter the workforce.
+The funding provided has allowed two social enterprises, the Bettr Barista Coffee Academy and Dignity Kitchen develop a more standardised training programme for their students, as well as expand the number of training places available to aid more disadvantaged groups to enter the workforce.

 Both social enterprises were covered in the story, along with the experiences of a beneficiary that had benefited from the programme.
 It was reported that the two enterprises had provided training for 115 people from April 2020 to March 2021, and managed to get 73 people employed, out of the 91 that had completed the training.
 Amongst the 73 employed, 55 of them remained employed for more than three months, showing the success of the programme.